nuneskris/nuneskris.github.io/_talks/Extract-Batch-Transfer.md

 However, many would say that this solution is not enterprise grade.
 I will use the architecture pillars and enhance the subsytems to deliver a system which is secure, reliable, performant and cost optimized while conforming to operational excelence standards.

-#  Operational excellence

-## Scheduled and automated workloads
+#  Automation and Scheduling

-We need a mechanism which can be easily scheduled.
+We need a mechanism which can be easily be scheduled.
 We are basically trying to not rely on complex orchestration tools which either need to be deployed on-prem or struggle with a solution which needs to get across the cloud network into the on-prem which can be a nightmare with threat controls.

 Cron is a tried and tested option to schedule jobs.
 With proper documentation and maintenance, it can be a very reliable solution.